Alextopher/mahoney-best/content/robotics/commands.md

 }

 /**
- * RobotContainer is where we use subsystems and commands.
-It's where we connect
+ * RobotContainer is where we connect driver controllers to Subsystems and Commands.
- * controllers to subsystems.
  */
 public class RobotContainer {
     private final ClimberSubsystem climber = new ClimberSubsystem();